graythze/groups.removeUser/README.md

 A python script which deletes blocked or deleted members from community

 ### ✅ Check-list to do before deleting
 * Your community has **not more than 1M members**.
-Deleting members from bigger communities may cause to errors (has to be fixed)
+Deleting members from bigger communities may cause to errors
 * Members who have **"DELETED" in name** and **"banned" in json response will be removed from community**
 * Your role in community is **moderator and above**